hajarzaid/hajarzaid.github.io/convex_optimization.md

 # Convex Optimization Notes

-Notes for Fall 2024 Convex optimization course (for my classmates and for whomever finds these beneficial!)
+Notes for Fall 2024 Convex and Non-smooth optimization course taught at the graduate center (for my classmates and for whomever finds these beneficial!)
-I will update the previous ones soon.
+I will update the previous first few ones soon.

 1. Lecture 1: Introduction, Affine and Convex Sets, Separating Hyperplane Theorem, Supporting Hyperplane Theorem
 2. Lecture 2: Dual cones, Convex functions, the Conjugate Function, Intro to CVX software (disciplined convex progamming).